 Clinical trials have shown evidence that psilocybin, a naturally occurring psychedelic compound found in certain mushrooms can reduce symptoms of anxiety, depression or a fear of death in patients with cancer.
 Also, these trials have proved that these mushrooms can help people with PTSD or depression.

-1. Mushrooms can fight cancer
+1. They can fight cancer

 Studies have shown that mushrooms can suppress the growth and reproduction of breast cancer cells.
 These properties are present in varieties such as oyster, portobello, crimini and white button.
 Also, there is evidence that shows that the lentinan in shiitake mushrooms can extend the survival of cancer patients who have gone through chemotherapy.
-They can slow down the rate of the growth of tumours, increasing the chances of remission.
+They can slow down the rate of the growth of tumors, increasing the chances of remission.